yasserfarouk/negmas/docs/scripts.rst

 --compact / --debug        If --compact, effort is exerted to reduce the memory
                            footprint whichincludes reducing logs
                            dramatically.  [default: --compact]
+--log-ufuns                If given, ufuns are logged [default: False]
+                           Only used if --debug is given --log-negs                 If given, all negotiations and their offers are logged [default: False]
 --config FILENAME          configuration file name.
 If given all of the
                            parameters given above can be entered in this file instead of being inputed on the command line.